nvs/lua-stormlib/README.md

 -- Update mode.
 Existing data is preserved. local mpq = stormlib.open ('example.w3x', 'r+')

--- The current number of files. mpq:count ()

--- The maximum number of files. mpq:limit ()

 -- Whether the archive contains the named file. mpq:has ('file.txt')